 For any given product, the pricing options for year-long SaaS subscriptions are considerably discounted compared to their monthly plans.

 Considering that you and your team will be using the particular SaaS product continuously, you can negotiate your contract by opting for a yearly or two-year subscription.
-You can talk your way through negotiations in several different ways:
+You can talk your way through negotiations in several ways:

 - Increasing the potential SaaS usage & bringing down the cost in a bulk-usage scenario.

-- Be sure to re-do the competitive research & benchmark data to stay in line with the market and pricing.
+- Be sure to re-do the competitive research & leverage benchmark data to stay in line with the market and pricing.

 Negotiate & Reduce SaaS Spend

-You can clarify your primary desires for the product by communicating your needs to the vendors.
+You can clarify your primary requirements for the product by communicating your needs to the vendors.
 This can help you in a number of ways, such as avoiding additional and unwanted features, avoiding upselling traps, and devising a customized plan well suited to the company's needs.

 The main steps of your SaaS contract negotiation process are as follows:

-- Begin early to ensure that you are ahead of your contract's expiry date.
+- Begin early to ensure you are ahead of your contract's expiry date.
 New renewal also paves the way for new offers and bargaining.

 - Ensure that the vendors provide SLAs while signing the contractual agreements.